jericson/jericson.github.io/_posts/2015-03-13-customer-support-1.markdown

 On August 8, 2008, [Jeff Atwood](http://blog.codinghorror.com/) began
-answering questions sent to `team@`.[^1] Presumably the other members of the team had access to the email account, but most of the the sent messages are either unsigned or signed by
+answering questions sent to `team@`.[^1] Presumably the other members of the team had access to the email account, but most of the early replies are either unsigned or signed by
 Jeff.
 [Jarrod](http://blog.stackoverflow.com/2009/01/welcome-stack-overflow-valued-associate-00002/)
 and
 [Geoff](http://blog.stackoverflow.com/2009/05/welcome-stack-overflow-valued-associate-00003/)